SCCapstone/LotSpotter/README.md

 To run this application on an emulator, execute the following command:
 > ionic cordova emulate android

+# Style Guide
+Our group will be following [this](https://basarat.gitbook.io/typescript/styleguide) formatting.

 # Testing

 In 492 you will write automated tests.
 When you do you will need to add a